 What do you think of when you think of adoptive parents?
 A single parent or a couple?
 A same-sex couple or a man and a woman?
 Caucasian, African-American or Hispanic?

-Just like expectant parents, adoptive parents come in all colours, shapes and sizes.
+Just like expectant parents, families hoping to adopt come in all colours, shapes and sizes.
 Given our tendency to connect with people with common interests or values, what or who you’re looking for often depends on who you are.